alexanderjabal/insta-downloader/README.md

 python3 instaloader.py -u <url> -s <session id> -p <output folder> -o <output filename>
 ```

-To download a private video a session ID of a user that follows the private account must be supplied using the `-s` or `--sessionid` flag.
+To download a private video a valid session ID cookie value of a user that follows the private account must be supplied using the `-s` or `--sessionid` flag.
 The only required arguments are the URL and the session ID.
 The output folder defaults to the current user's downloads folder and the filename defaults to the original filename of the video.

 ## Requirements